JackitK/GoldenSun-QOL/README.md

 GSTBS_QoL_NP: Starts the game off right as Isaac and Garet are leaving Vale, as well as skips the Flint tutorial.

-Neither of these patches remove the dialogue, like in Dawn of Djinn V1, however this patch is compatible with the cutscene skip patch used in Golden Sun 1 speedruns (Not included).
-The two can be used in combination to skip the prologue and go through cutscenes as quickly as possible.
+Neither of these patches remove the dialogue, like in Dawn of Djinn V1, however this patch is compatible with the cut-scene skip patch used in Golden Sun 1 speed-runs (Not included).
+The two can be used in combination to skip the prologue and go through cut-scenes as quickly as possible.